FlorianMgs/solana-trade/README.md

 - 📖 **Documentation**: Tutorials, examples, comprehensive guides
 - 🆘 **Support**: Community assistance, issue resolution

-### Keep the Fee Active

-The easiest way to support development is to **keep the 0.15% fee active** by not setting `DISABLE_DEV_TIP=true`.
-This small fee on buy transactions only helps ensure the project remains maintained and improved.
+*The library includes a small 0.15% fee on buy transactions to support development (disable with `DISABLE_DEV_TIP=true` if needed).
+Your donations and keeping the fee active help maintain this project! 🙏*

 ## 📜 License